nunit-legacy/governance/README.md

 For various reasons, usually external to the software, some users must continue to use NUnit 2.6.4, the last release of V2, in spite of the advantages of the NUnit 3 platform.
 In some cases, this has to do with legacy software used by the applications they are testing.
 In other cases, the reasons for sticking with V2 are organizational in nature.
 In a few cases, problems with the newer releases affect them.

 In order to move ahead, the __NUnit Project__ team, of which I remain a part, had to cut the cord and focus on the new NUnit releases.
-This organization and it's projects are intended to give some relief to users who most continue to work with NUnit V2.
+This project and its included repositories are intended to give some relief to users who must continue to work with NUnit V2.

 ## Vision